Roelosaurus/House-Of-The-Dying-Roll/readme.md

 **AND THE TRUE KING SHALL SIT UPON THE THRONE.**

 **EXECUTE OUR DIVINE KING'S COMMANDMENT:**
-**END THE CORRUPT EMPEROR AND BRING FREEDOM TO THE PEOPLE.**
+**END THE CORRUPT EMPEROR**
+**AND BRING FREEDOM TO THE PEOPLE.**

 <br/>

-### • Royal Guard's Assignemnt
+### • Royal Guard's Assignment

-The Royal of our Holy King will infiltrate the Emperor's Stronghold and assassinate him.
+The Royal of our Holy King will infiltrate
+the Emperor's Stronghold and assassinate him.
-The Stronghold is build to withstand vigorous attacks and the Emporer will be well guarded by his loyal Dragons.
+The Stronghold is build to withstand vigorous attacks
+and the Emporer will be well guarded by his loyal Dragons.
-Either by brute force, insightfull wisdom or divine intervention you must get to the sinful Emperor; whatever the cost.
+Either by brute force or insightfull wisdom
+you must get to the sinful Emperor; whatever the cost.

 ### • Sacred Equipment